Tmiseray/PokeAPI-Integration/README.md

 ## Usage
 - Upon opening the application, you will be greeted by the homepage.
 - Use the search feature to find Pokémon by name or ID.

-- Click on a Pokémon to view detailed information.
+## Additional Files
+- There are addititional files to add features to at a later date.

 ## Contributing